ESCOMP/mizuRoute/docs/source/users_guide/Control_file.rst

 History output options
 ---------------------

-The following variables, besides time, basinID (RN_hru ID) and reachID can be output in netCDF.
+The following variables, besides time, basinID (RN_HRU ID) and reachID can be output in netCDF.
 Users can control which variables are output by setting <variable_name> to T or F in control file.
 All the variables are set to T by default.
 The output file name includes a timie stamp at the first time step.
 The output file name convension:  <case_name>.h.yyyy-mm-dd-sssss.nc